sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 1. Enter the subdomain that you created into your hosting solution, then click **[!UICONTROL Submit]**.

-    >[!NOTE]
-    >
-    > Make sure you fill in the **full name** of the subdomain to delegate.
+    Make sure you fill in the **full name** of the subdomain to delegate.
 For example, to delegate the "usoffers.email.weretail.com" subdomain, type "usoffers.email.weretail.com".

     ![](assets/subdomain6.png)